me11203sci/wiki-application-for-tunes/README.md

 # Wiki Application For Tunes

+[comment]: # (Add image logo)
 [comment]: # (Todo.
 Add badges, particularlly build status, docs coverage and test coverage.)

-`waft` facilitates the association of files in the [MP3](https://ossrs.io/lts/zh-cn/assets/files/ISO_IEC_13818-3-MP3-1997-8bbd47f7cd4e0325f23b9473f6932fa1.pdf) format with metadata according to the [ID3 standard](https://id3.org/id3v2.3.0).
+`waft` is a [textual user interface](https://en.wikipedia.org/wiki/Text-based_user_interface) application that facilitates the association of files in the [MP3](https://ossrs.io/lts/zh-cn/assets/files/ISO_IEC_13818-3-MP3-1997-8bbd47f7cd4e0325f23b9473f6932fa1.pdf) format with metadata according to the [ID3 standard](https://id3.org/id3v2.3.0).
 ## Installation
-Todo.
-May look having user download repository or otherwise we may also opt to host the application as a website.
+[comment]: # (Todo.
+May look having user download repository or otherwise we may also opt to host the application as a website.)
+Installation instructions will be published once deployment infrastructure is finalized.
 ## Usage
-Todo.
+Usage instructions will be provided once the command-line interface and core workflows are finalized.
 ## Implementation Details
-Todo.
-This section should contain an explanation of both the Entity Relation diagram of our database, as well as the implementation of the Elm design Pattern for our front end logic.
+[comment]: # (Todo.
+This section should contain an explanation of both the Entity Relation diagram of our database written in Mermaid, as well as the implementation of the Elm design Pattern for our front end logic.)
+This section will provide a detailed explanation of the database entity relationships and the application’s implementation of the Elm Architecture once design documentation is complete.
 ## Contribution Guide
 In order to establish consistency among contributors and aid reviewers in evaluating contributions, below we detail standards to serve these ends.
 ### Developer Tool Chain Resources